clarkt3/learn-python/README.md

 All about storing information (or a datatype) and modifying that information (datatype)

 **Two Crucial Steps to Learn in Programming:**
-    1. Understand the datatypes
+    1. Understand the data types
-    2. Understand how to perform actions on  the datatpes (remove, store, change)
+    2. Understand how to perform actions on  the data tpes (remove, store, change)

 ### Classes -> custom types